 Rod: When we get into emerging technologies, what we find is use of digital wallets about the same.
 OK, so roughly 15%, 17% of total respondents said they would use that.
 But when we get into things like using voice assistance, “back-to-school” parents are much more comfortable using voice assistance than are the “back to college.”
 When we look at buy buttons on social media posts, again by two to one, the “back-to-school” parent is much more comfortable with that than the “back to college.”
 Using augmented reality and virtual reality, same thing.
 It’s almost a two to one advantage for those who are “back to school.”
 So, again, it’s a little bit generational in terms of what we’re seeing here, but that to me is one of the most fascinating things that came out of these two studies we did this year.

 Kate: I would just add to what Rod said.
 The leap in use of technology in the shopping experience went up from 26% of people that thought they’d use it last year to 44% of our respondents [who] plan to use some type of technology in their shopping experience.
 So things like use of voice assistance for anything from get directions to somewhere to looking for promotions or coupons, et cetera.
 Digital wallet went up from 8% of [what] people thought they would use last year to 17%.
 Buy buttons on social media has almost doubled as well.
-So this past year, with just people getting more used to using technology, sort of being forced to use it, and we’ve had this technology component to our survey for the last few years, and it’s slowly starting to, we’ve seen at least a trend that it’s slowly started to increase in terms of people actually using it in a meaningful way during their shopping experience.
+So this past year, with just people getting more used to using technology, sort of being forced to use it and we’ve had this technology component to our survey for the last few years and it’s slowly starting to, we’ve seen at least a trend that it’s slowly started to increase in terms of people actually using it in a meaningful way during their shopping experience.
 But this year was a really big leap.
 And that’s really good news, but something that the retailers should be paying attention to as they start thinking about how to modify their shopping experience, both in-store and online.

-Tanya: There are a lot of takeaways in this research for retailers, and I’d love for you to give us your perspective on what do they need to be really thinking about as they walk into the season?
+Tanya: There are a lot of takeaways in this research for retailers and I’d love for you to give us your perspective on what do they need to be really thinking about as they walk into the season?

 Rod: We know that the shift to digital is here to stay, at least for the foreseeable future.
 So being able to meet the demands of the consumer at that level, I think are super important for retailers to think about as they go into the holiday.
 This shift generationally is probably the other big story around understanding the use of social and new technologies that is starting to take root with parents who have kids in elementary and probably middle and some high schools.
 And we’re seeing the older generation whose kids are in college now, they may have not been adopters or late adopters.
 We know that the college age parents of the future are only 10 years out.
 So being able to meet the needs of both sets of customers is a big challenge for retailers.
 But those who do it will have a great chance to win.

-Kate: I would agree with everything that Rod said, and I would just add that supply chain just continues to be something that a lot of retailers are focused on.
+Kate: I would agree with everything that Rod said and I would just add that supply chain just continues to be something that a lot of retailers are focussed on.
 Our parents are ready to spend.
 They’re ready to spend on back to school, whether it’s in-store or whether it’s online.
 So really just continuing to make sure that the products are there, they’re ready for people to be able to purchase.
 So things like stock outs and unavailability of product that certainly does frustrate consumers.
-And there’s lots of choices of where parents can shop, so also being laser focused on making sure that the products are available that people want to buy—the tech, the apparel, the back-to-school products—and those that get that right will also certainly be winners in this back-to-school season.
+And there’s lots of choices of where parents can shop, so also being laser focussed on making sure that the products are available that people want to buy—the tech, the apparel, the back-to-school products—and those that get that right will also certainly be winners in this back-to-school season.

 Tanya: Rod, Kate, great to talk to you again.
 We’ll see how the season flushes out and then hopefully talk to you again next year.